Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 • Simple event: “User #4821 made a $50 purchase at Starbucks.”

-CEP vs Traditional Processing
+CEP Compared with Traditional Processing

 Feature Batch Processing Stream Processing CEP